derykmakgill/website/poems.md

 ---
 layout: page
-title: The world began when I was born
+title: The World Began When I Was Born
 ---

 ## An Anthology of Individualist Poetry